Holland the Ride Way - tourist tours & taxi services

 The struggle against the water was both defensive, manifest by many dikes and dams, and offensive, as is shown by the many land reclamation works from as early as the 14th century.

-The Delta Works are a masterpiece of engineering, but the recently completed Maeslantdam is also an example of hydraulic ingenuity.
-Three great Dutch hydraulic works, among which a steam pumping station are already on the Unesco World Heritage list.
+The Delta Works (the closing of the sea inlets ) are a masterpiece of engineering, but the Maeslant Kering (1997) is also an example of hydraulic ingenuity.
+Three great Dutch hydraulic works, among which a steam pumping station, are already on the Unesco World Heritage list.

-Nowadays much attention must be paid to the prevention of flooding of the large rivers which flow into the North Sea.
-It may even be necessary to re-inundate some polders at high tide and to restore old side gullies to create overflow capacity.
+The Dutch Delta is too precious to not take the necessary flood prevention measures Flooding of the large rivers which flow into the North Sea.must be prevented It may even be necessary to re-inundate some polders at high tide and to restore old side gullies of the rivers to create overflow capacity.

 Tell me more....>>